Saffron Improves Vision in Ageing Humans

 By Laura Friedman

-Scientists first discovered that saffron can improve visual acuity as well as sensitivity to light, even in people with early macular degeneration.4-6 More impressively, patients experienced improvement in vision that was measured by them seeing an average of two additional lines on the eye chart commonly used by physicians to test vision.6 In another recent finding, people with the highest intake of alpha-carotene had a 32% lower risk for developing advanced age-related macular degeneration.
+Scientists first discovered that saffron can improve visual acuity as well as sensitivity to light, even in people with early macular degeneration.
+More impressively, patients experienced improvement in vision that was measured by them seeing an average of two additional lines on the eye chart commonly used by physicians to test vision.
+In another recent finding, people with the highest intake of alpha-carotene had a 32% lower risk for developing advanced age-related macular degeneration.

-Up to 11 million people in the United States have at least some degree of age-related macular degeneration.2,8 While 2% of 50 to 59 year olds suffer from the disease, that number surges to 30% in those over 75 years.
-The macula, the small spot at the center of the retina, is particularly rich in light-sensing cells, which are essential for our ability to sharply see things that are directly in front of us.1 Because of its yellow color, the macula absorbs excess blue and ultraviolet light in order to prevent their destructive effects on light-sensing cells.9-11 Think of it as protective sunglasses for the retina.
+Up to 11 million people in the United States have at least some degree of age-related macular degeneration.
+While 2% of 50 to 59 years old suffer from the disease, that number surges to 30% in those over 75 years.
+The macula, the small spot at the center of the retina, is particularly rich in light-sensing cells, which are essential for our ability to sharply see things that are directly in front of us.
+Because of its yellow color, the macula absorbs excess blue and ultraviolet light in order to prevent their destructive effects on light-sensing cells.
+Think of it as protective sunglasses for the retina.

 Saffron Benefits Early Age-Related Macular Degeneration

 A third human study confirms the previous findings and demonstrates nearly identical improvements in retinal light sensitivity over an average 11-month period.
-This study went a step further because it determined that saffron produces improvements in early age-related macular degeneration regardless of one’s heredity.5 This is important because it means that the results of these studies can be generalized to all adults with early age-related macular degeneration, not just those with specific genetic risk factors.
+This study went a step further because it determined that saffron produces improvements in early age-related macular degeneration regardless of one’s heredity.
+This is important because it means that the results of these studies can be generalized to all adults with early age-related macular degeneration, not just those with specific genetic risk factors.